We're making Wales a Leader in tackling and preventing ACEs.

 Meet The Team

-The ACE Support Hub is a blend of both functional sector expertise, passionate about the ACE agenda and helping you become ACE Aware.
+The ACE Support Hub has sector expertise, with a team passionate about the ACE agenda and helping you to become ACE Aware and trauma informed in practice.

 “My ambition throughout my career has been to make a difference, and to seek and take opportunities to do so.
 Some of my proudest achievements have also shaped my life.
 I developed the first Strategy to eliminate violence against women and girls for the UK Government, something that still is my professional highlight, and to this day I am passionate about tackling all forms of gender based violence and the inequality in society that underpins it.
 I have been a champion of diversity and inclusion in the Home Office for many years, including chair of the Home Office Women’s network and senior sponsor of the gender equality network.